VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 ### `MSG_PAINT` Message
 Usually, the application executes the window painting when receiving `MSG_PAINT` message.
-If the change of the window influences the content in the client area, or the invalid region of the window is not `NULL,` MiniGUI will send a `MSG_PAINT` message to the corresponding window procedure.
+If the change of the window influences the content in the client area, or the invalid region of the window is not `NULL`, MiniGUI will send a `MSG_PAINT` message to the corresponding window procedure.

 When receiving `MSG_PAINT` message, the application should call `BeginPaint`